astropy/astropy/docs/development/workflow/development_workflow.rst

    documentation) do not need tests.
 Detailed instructions are at :ref:`testing-guidelines`, but if you have no experience writing tests or with the `py.test` testing framework submit your changes without adding tests, but mention in the pull request that you have not written tests.
+An example of writing a test is in :ref:`astropy-fix-example`.

 #.
 Stage your changes using ``git add`` and commit them using ``git commit``.
    An example of doing that, based on the fix for an actual Astropy issue, is